itsyeshu/GeeksForGeeks/Maximum Depth Of Binary Tree/problem.md

 # Maximum Depth Of Binary Tree

 >**Note :**
 >1.
-This problem can be found at [Leetcode ⧉](https://leetcode.com/problems/two-sum/)
+This problem can be found at [GeeksForGeeks ⧉](https://practice.geeksforgeeks.org/problems/maximum-depth-of-binary-tree/1)
 >2.
 This problem is the *Problem Of The Day* for `28 June 2023`

 <!-- Badges -->